zhenkewu/CFRL/docs/source/inputs_and_outputs/data_requirements.rst

 Data Requirements
 =============================

-For CFRL to work properly, the offline trajectory data should satisfy some requirements, which are summarized below:
+For PyCFRL to work properly, the offline trajectory data should satisfy some requirements, which are summarized below:

 1. **Sensitive Attribute:** The sensitive attribute can be either univariate or multivariate.
 Each